Survey on 3D face reconstruction from uncalibrated images: Other Machine Learning Methods

 \section{Other Machine Learning Methods}

-Although deep learning has been a widely used tool in 3D-from-2D face reconstruction, other machine learning methods have been explored.
-Some researchers approached the 3D-from-2D face reconstruction as a regression problem \citep{DouBMVC2014,JeniFG2015,JeniIVC2017,FLiuECCV2016,FLiuFITEE2017,RaraICIP2010,RaraIJCB2011,SanchezCVIM2016,TianFG2018}.
+Although deep learning has been a widely used tool in 3D-from-2D face reconstruction, other machine learning methods have also been explored.
+Most of them approached 3D-from-2D face reconstruction as a regression problem, either by learning a single regressor \citep{SanchezCVIM2016,RaraICIP2010,RaraIJCB2011,DouBMVC2014} or a cascade of regressors \citep{TianFG2018,JeniFG2015,JeniIVC2017,FLiuECCV2016,FLiuFITEE2017,FLiuPAMI2020}.

-\citet{SanchezCVIM2016}, \citet{RaraICIP2010} and \citet{DouBMVC2014} trained regressors using the partial least squares algorithm \citep{GeladiACA1986_PLS}. \citet{SanchezCVIM2016} proposed to build a regression matrix $\vec{\mathcal{B}}$ that regresses the 3D face surfaces as a linear combination of the contour of the images, $\vec{X} = \vec{C\mathcal{B}}$.
-The response matrix $\vec{X} \in \mathbb{R}^{M\times3N}$ is built by concatenating the $M$ vectorised 3D training shapes.
-The predictor matrix $\vec{C} \in \mathbb{R}^{M\times 2L}$ is built by concatenating the pixel locations $(x,y)$ of the $L$ 2D contours of the input images (with different poses).
-After training, this regression matrix can reconstruct a 3D face $\vec{x}$ from the contours of the input images of a subject $\vec{c}$, as $\vec{x}=\vec{\mathcal{B}c}$.
+\citet{SanchezCVIM2016} trained a regression matrix $\vec{\mathcal{R}}$ to estimate a 3D facial surface $\vec{x}$ from the contour of the input image $\vec{c}$ as $\vec{x}=\vec{\mathcal{R}c}$.
+To do so, they concatenated the $M$ vectorised 3D training shapes into the response matrix $\vec{X} \in \mathbb{R}^{M\times3N}$, and concatenated the pixel locations of the $L$ 2D contours of the training images into the predictor matrix $\vec{C} \in \mathbb{R}^{M\times 2L}$.
+Then, the regression matrix was estimated by solving $\vec{X} = \vec{C\mathcal{R}}$.
+Even though this approach is very fast, its reconstruction power is limited because only contours are used as facial shape information to reconstruct the 3D geometry.

-\citet{RaraICIP2010} trained two partial least squares regression models to estimate shape and texture model coefficients from the parameters of a spherical harmonics projection model.
-The shape and texture models were built applying PCA over aligned shapes and textures from the USF Human ID 3D database (similarly to 3DMM, see Section \ref{subsec:Build3Dmodel}), whereas the spherical harmonics projection model was built from the input image and the training images as explained next.
-From each image $\vec{I}_i$ in the training set, its reflected light $\vec{B}_i$ is estimated assuming a Lambertian illumination model as $\vec{\mathcal{A}}_i\vec{\mathcal{Y}}^{T}$ in eq. \eqref{eq:LambertianModel_SH}.
-Therefore, each image can be recovered as a weighted combination of the columns of $\vec{B}_i$: $\vec{I}_i = \vec{B}_i \vec{l}_i$.
-Then, for an input image $\Iin$, we can solve $\Iin = \vec{B}_i \vec{l}_{i,\text{in}}$ for $\vec{l}_{i,\text{in}}$ for each $\vec{B}_i$.
-This allows to compute the spherical harmonics projection images $\vec{\mathcal{I}}_i = \vec{B}_i\vec{l}_{i,\text{in}}$, from a spherical harmonics projection model is built using PCA similarly to the shape and texture models.
+On the other hand, \citet{RaraICIP2010} trained two regression models, one to recover the 3D face and another one to recover the facial texture.
+More precisely, the shape regressor estimated parameters of a PCA model built from the projection of a set of 3D textured faces into the spherical harmonics space (eq. \eqref{eq:LambertianModel_SH}), and equivalently for the texture.
+With this method, \citet{RaraICIP2010} achieved low computational cost, however, they assumed frontal poses and a Lambertian reflectance model, which limits the reconstruction accuracy in unconstrained contexts.